 Services include: Vaccinations (including Rabies), Microchipping,

 Fecal Test and Nail Trim.
-Clinics are held at Tractor Supply stores, no appointment is necessary.
+Clinics are held at Tractor Supply stores, usually ones a week, no appointment is necessary.
 Prices are great too!

 Ideally it is all health care, you will ever need!